Auon'tai Anderson, Michael Hancock in feud over return of SROs to Denver schools

 The way Anderson put it, the DPS board was forced to reverse its 2020 decision to kick out SROs because Hancock was poised to issue an executive order declaring an emergency in order to place police in schools had the board not acted last week.

-Hancock's office said the decision to put back SROs in schools came from DPS Superintendent Alex Marrero’s alone.
+Hancock's office said the decision to put back SROs in schools came from DPS Superintendent Alex Marrero alone.

 "There’s no truth to Director Anderson’s claim," said Mike Strott, the mayor's spokesperson.